qonto/prometheus-rds-exporter/README.md

 ## Dashboards

-Grafana dashoards are available on Grafana labs:
+Grafana dashboards are available on Grafana labs:

 <table>
 <tr>